NVIDIAGameWorks/kaolin/docs/notes/installation.rst

 ------------------------

 ..
 Note::
-    If you just wanna try Kaolin, we recommend using a virtual environment, for instance with `Anaconda <https://www.anaconda.com/>`_:
+    If you just want to try Kaolin, we recommend using a virtual environment, for instance with `Anaconda <https://www.anaconda.com/>`_:

     .. code-block:: bash